 - Manage different configs for you local development and IBM Bluemix

 While all of those tasks are absolutely necessary for every project setup, they can easily take up some hours nevertheless.
 This melts down your coding time.

 I called my project MEBO which simply stands for Message Board.
 It’s a small application where users can create boards and post messages on them.
-Every who know the link to a board can access it and edit all messages.
+Anybody who knows the link to a board can access it and edit all messages.
 There’s no login or so.
 You can find the project on GitHub: https://github.com/tuhrig/mebo.

 - Make it small!
-Pf course, everybody wants to make this super fancy application with its own user management, administration view and all kinds of features.
+Of course, everybody wants to make a super fancy application with its own user management, administration view and all kinds of features.
 But make your life easy and do what’s needed to demonstrate your skills.

 - Start early with the deployment and integration to IBM Bluemix.
-No matter how well your project is implemented, if it doesn’t run on IBM Bluemix (or anywhere else) where I can see it, you will not pass the assignment.
+No matter how well your project is implemented, if it doesn’t run on IBM Bluemix (or anywhere else), you will not pass the assignment.
 Get things up and running from the beginning.